chrisdavebarry/chrisdavebarry.dev/README.md

 # Project Description
-This is the source code for my personal portfolio website at https://chrisdavebarry.dev, written using React & Bootstrap.
+This is the source code for my personal portfolio website at https://chrisdavebarry.dev, written using React & React-Bootstrap.